priya-gitTest/Python-Packaging-with-Pixi/episodes/2_why_pixi.md

 ## envs
 Automatically creates the environment for you when you initialize the project via Pixi i.e. `pixi init`

+## dependency management
+When you add a package via Pixi, it automatically updates the `pyproject.toml` file and generates or updates the `pixi.lock` file with appropriate source and version.

 ::::::::::::::::::::::::::::::::::::: keypoints